csharp-retorno-funciones

 }

-This is useful when the grouping we are going to return is temporary, and it is not worth creating a structure or object solely for the return.
+This is useful when the grouping we are going to return is temporary, and it’s not worth creating a structure or object solely for the return.

-Functions can also return objects of any type of collections, such as arrays, lists, dictionaries.
+Functions can also return objects of any collection type, such as arrays, lists, dictionaries.

 public List<int> GetList()